Gliwice: 20th century

-After the end of World War I, clashes between Poles and Germans occurred during the Polish insurrections in Silesia.
-Some ethnically Polish inhabitants of Upper Silesia wanted to incorporate the city into the Second Polish Republic, which just regained independence.
-On 1 May 1919, a Polish rally was held in Gliwice.
-Seeking a peaceful solution to the conflict, the League of Nations held a plebiscite on 20 March 1921 to determine which country the city should belong to.
-In Gleiwitz, 32,029 votes (78.7% of given votes) were for remaining in Germany, Poland received 8,558 (21.0%) votes, and 113 (0.3%) votes were declared invalid.
-The total voter turnout was listed as 97.0%.
-This prompted another insurrection by Poles.
-The League of Nations determined that three Silesian cities: Gleiwitz (Gliwice), Hindenburg (Zabrze) and Beuthen (Bytom) would remain in Germany, and the eastern part of Upper Silesia with its main city of Katowice (Kattowitz) would join restored Poland.
-After delimiting the border in Upper Silesia in 1921, Gliwice found itself in Germany, but near the border with Poland - nearby Knurów was already in Poland.

 During the interbellum the city witnessed not only anti-Polish, but also anti-French incidents and violence by the Germans.
 In 1920, local Polish doctor and city councillor Wincenty Styczyński, protested against the German refusal to treat French soldiers stationed in the city.
 In January 1922, he himself treated French soldiers shot in the city.
 On 9 April 1922, 17 Frenchmen died in an explosion during the liquidation of a German militia weapons warehouse in the present-day Sośnica district.
 Styczyński, who defended the rights of local Poles and protested against German acts of violence against Poles, was himself murdered by a German radical/militant on 18 April 1922.
 Nevertheless, various Polish organizations and enterprises still operated in the city in the interbellum, including a local branch of the Union of Poles in Germany, Polish banks and a scout troop.

 On 9 June 1933, Gliwice was the site of the first conference of the Nazi anti-Polish organization Bund Deutscher Osten in Upper Silesia.
 In a secret Sicherheitsdienst report from 1934, Gliwice was named one of the main centers of the Polish movement in western Upper Silesia.
 Polish activists were increasingly persecuted starting in 1937.